Interest Rate Derivatives Definition

 In general, they come in the form of exchanging cash flows arising from a fixed interest rate for cash flows arising from a floating interest rate over the tenor of the swap.
-This type of swap is also known as a fixed for floating swap where on leg of the swap pays/receives a fixed rate and the other leg, a floating rate.
+This type of trade is also known as a set for a floating swap were on the leg of the swap pays/receives a fixed rate, and the other leg, a floating rate.
 It is also called a plain vanilla IRS.

-Here’s a simple example to illustrate a fixed for floating swap.
+Here’s a simple example to illustrate a fixed for the floating swap.
 We all know that a bank takes deposits and makes loans.
-Let’s assume that for the deposits Bank A takes, they pay a fixed rate of interest say 5%.
-For the loans they make let’s assume they charge a floating rate of interest which is the LIBOR (say 3%) plus a spread (3%) over it to account for the riskiness of the borrower.
-The spread is fixed but the LIBOR keeps changing.
-If for example LIBOR falls to 1% or below by year end, banks will be paying a constant 5% on deposits but charging lesser on their loans.
-In order to safeguard against this risk of making a lower interest margin ultimately due to rates falling they enter into an IRS with another Bank B. Take some time to think how the IRS would be structured.
+Let’s assume that for the deposits Bank A takes, they pay a fixed rate of interest, says 5%.
+For the loans, they make let’s presume they charge a floating rate of interest, which is the LIBOR (say 3%) plus a spread (3%) over it to account for the riskiness of the borrower.
+The spread is fixed, but the LIBOR keeps changing.
+If, for example, LIBOR falls to 1% or below by year-end, banks will be paying a constant 5% on deposits but charging lesser on their loans.
+In order to safeguard against this risk of making a lower interest margin ultimately due to rates falling, they enter into an IRS with another Bank B. Take some time to think about how the IRS would be structured.

 Done?
-Here it is – Bank A currently pays fixed and receives floating on its deposits and loans respectively.
-They will enter into an IRS with Bank B to pay floating and receive fixed for a certain time period, say 3 years.
+Here it is – Bank A currently pays fixed and receives floating on its deposits and loans, respectively.
+They will enter into an IRS with Bank B to pay to float and receive fixed for a certain time period, say three years.
 Effectively, the structure of the transaction will look like this:

-By paying floating on the swap, Bank A’s exposure to interest rates falling are benefited.
-If rates go up above 5%, Bank A still benefits since it pays a lower rate on its deposits and the higher rate will anyway be passed on through the loans it makes which finance the swap’s floating leg.
-Why does Bank B act as a counter party to Bank A?
-Simply because they would be having the opposite exposure where they pay floating on their deposits and receive fixed on their loans.
+By paying floating on the swap, Bank A’s exposure to interest rates falling is benefited.
+If rates go up above 5%, Bank A still benefits since it pays a lower rate on its deposits, and the higher rate will anyway be passed on through the loans it makes, which finance the swap’s floating leg.
+Why does Bank B act as a counterparty to Bank A?
+Simply because they would have the opposite exposure where they pay floating on their deposits and receive fixed on their loans.
 As mentioned earlier, the swap payments/cash flows are based on a notional amount.

-Hope you got the structure of a swap.
-Counter parties agree to do a swap since they have either have opposite views or exposures to the underlying.
+I hope you got the structure of a swap.
+Counterparties agree to do a swap since they have either have opposite views or exposures to the underlying.

 These are also called Cross Currency Swaps or Cross Currency Interest Rate Swaps.
 A good way to refer to it is “Xccy IRS.”
 As you would guess, this is a variant of an IRS, the difference being two different currencies involved.

-A typical transaction would be Bank A (Japanese bank) borrowing say $10m (Notional amount) @ 5% p.a. and lending ¥100m (Notional amount) @ 3% p.a. to Bank B (US bank) for 5 years as part of a Xccy swap.
-Bank A pays B $500,000 to Bank B while Bank B pays ¥3m to Bank A as swap payments every year throughout the life of the swap.
-This is a fixed for fixed swap as you can notice.
+A typical transaction would be Bank A (Japanese bank) borrowing say $10m (Notional amount) @ 5% p.a. and lending ¥100m (Notional amount) @ 3% p.a. to Bank B (US bank) for five years as part of an Xccy swap.
+Bank A pays B $500,000 to Bank B, while Bank B pays ¥3m to Bank A as swap payments every year throughout the life of the swap.
+This is a fixed for fixed swap, as you can notice.

-A floating for floating Xccy IRS (Basis Swap) and normal IRS are also part of the structuring game.
-Though it is easy we can end this discussion here rather than get deeper and deeper.
+A floating for floating Xccy IRS (Basis Swap) and normal IRS is also part of the structuring game.
+Though it is easy, we can end this discussion here rather than get deeper and deeper.

-Difference between a Xccy swap and an IRS
+Difference between an Xccy swap and an IRS

 Other types of Swaps